OSGeo/gdal/gdal/doc/source/programs/gdal_pansharpen.rst

 .. option:: -spat_adjust {union(default),intersection,none,nonewithoutwarning}

-    Select behaviour when bands have not the same extent.
+    Select behavior when bands have not the same extent.
 See *SpatialExtentAdjustment* documentation in `VRT
     tutorial <gdal_vrttut.html#gdal_vrttut_pansharpen>`__